 are considered beyond the scope of mandates in TCO Certified and are therefore not required for compliance with TCO Certified.
 Products will receive the lowest classification if no data is provided for the evaluation.
 By submitting the additional data, the product will always receive a better classification than if no data is submitted.
+It is possible to submit and re-evaluate these SPIs at any time the product is certified.
 (Z = Additional information by the applicant/brand owner is needed)